BINF-3101/lab10_yeast_human/README.md

 To make a blast database we will use the command ```makeblastdb```

 There are two required parts of the command.
-There is the input_file and the input_type.
+There is the input_file and the dbtype.

 There are two possible input types: ```nucl``` for nucleotides and ```prot``` for proteins.